 Wapiti Recreation Area Management Plan

-In August 2016, working in close consultation with Alberta Environment and Parks (AEP) and Alberta Transportation, the County of Grande Prairie Council approved a draft Management Plan for the Wapiti Recreation Area (also known as the depleted Wapiti gravel leases).
+In August 2016, working in close consultation with Alberta Environment and Parks (AEP) and Alberta Transportation, the County of Grande Prairie Council approved a draft Management Plan for the Wapiti Recreation Area (also known locally as the depleted Wapiti gravel leases).

 The Plan: to provide low-impact outdoor recreational opportunities through remediation of the gravel pits, resulting in the creation of new habitat and ecosystems.

 Where: the land includes the 130 hectares of gravel leases on the north side of the Wapiti River, south of the power line, east of Highway 40, and west of the water line running from the Aquatera water storage site to Grande Prairie.

 How will development be phased?
 The 75-hectare portion (Phase I) closest to Highway 40 is fully depleted of its gravel.
 The remaining 55-hectare gravel pit (Phase II) to the east will not be ready to convert to recreational use until the rest of the gravel has been extracted by the holder of the existing lease, Wapiti Gravel Suppliers.

 The area is located within a Key Wildlife and Biodiversity Zone (KWBZ), meaning there are several environmental sensitivities in the area.
 Permitted recreational opportunities must minimize disturbances to land and wildlife and must encourage remediation of the natural ecosystem.